AMERICAN STUDIES SENIOR CAPSTONE PRESENTATIONS, 2018-2019

 Love, Kinship and The Village: Demystifying Stereotypes of Black Families

-"MLK, Student Newspapers, and the Experience of an American Assassination at the Five Colleges of Ohio"
+"MLK, Student Newspapers, and the Representation of an American Assassination at the Five Colleges of Ohio."

 LIAM BRODIGAN, Thursday, April 4, 7:00pm, PRC 210, Bemis Music Room

-From Bush to Trump: Racism and Fear in Presidential Campaign Advertisements
+From Bush to Trump: Racism, Fear, and the other in Presidential Campaign Advertisements

 TAAJ DAVIS, Thursday, April 18, 8:30pm, PRC 210, Bemis Music Room

 "The Racial Realities of School Choice in Our Nation's Capital"

 This presentation will focus on the increasing role that charter schools play in the education of American children.
 The last two decades or so have featured major movements towards school choice and this has manifested in a large boom of charter schools in urban environments.
 By closely analyzing some of the stories from The SEED School in my hometown of Washington, D.C., I hope to shed light onto some of the less talked about issues in this ongoing conversation of school choice.
 More specifically, I will convey the ways in which the expansion of school choice has directly and indirectly impacted communities of color.